2013 HPA Awards Announce Craft Category Nominees and Special Award Winners

 James Dick, Andy Rowan Robinson, Shayne Ryan and Russell Dodgson // Framestore

-The HPA also announced the winners of the Engineering Excellence Award, as well as the HPA Judges Award for Creativity and Innovation in Post Production.
-These awards recognize the technical excellence and creative innovation helping to drive the post industry forward.
+In addition to the craft categories, the HPA also announced the winners of the Engineering Excellence Award as well as the HPA Judges Award for Creativity and Innovation in Post Production.
+These prestigious Awards recognize the technical excellence and creative innovation that is helping to drive the post industry forward.

 The winners of the HPA Engineering Excellence Award sponsored by NAB Show are: